ezrantn/boogo/README.md

   Go (executable)
 ```

 Boogo does **not** interpret Boogie and does **not** use solvers at runtime.
 The output is plain Go code compiled by the Go toolchain.

-Ok? but why do we need executable Boogie?
+Ok? but why do we need Boogie to be executed?

 - Boogie is the verification boundary: it exposes explicit control flow and heap semantics after verification, making it the right level to execute verified programs.